 The 2001, 2006 and 2011 surveys are three of the largest travel surveys ever undertaken anywhere.
 The 1986, 1991, 1996 and 2011 surveys each involved a major element of technology development.
 The use of automated geocoding was a key development in the 1986 survey.
 On-line Direct Data Entry (DDE) was introduced in the 1991 survey and networked computers in the 1996 survey.
 There was no comparable technological advance for the 2001 survey.
 The survey methods remained essentially unchanged from 1996 through 2001 to the 2006 survey.
 The computer software supporting these survey procedures received a major update for the 2006 TTS.
 In the 2011 TTS, a new web based component was introduced.
 Selected households were able to complete the survey online with their unique secure access codes.
 Analyses will be conducted to evaluate the results of this new component.

-The data collection phase of the 2016 TTS is now closed.
-Reports and final data will be released after validation is completed.
+The data collection of the 2016 TTS has been completed.
+Reports and final data will be released in the fall of 2017.